geenen124/geenen124.github.io/content/posts/2020-06-19-integrated-gradients.md

 ### 3.1 Completeness Axiom

-An attriubtion method satisfies this axiom if all attributions add up to the differnce between the outputs for $x$ and the baseline $x'$ of the network. - Note - DeepLIFT and LRP also do this.
+An attribution method satisfies this axiom if all attributions add up to the differnce between the outputs for $x$ and the baseline $x'$ of the network. - Note - DeepLIFT and LRP also do this.

 ## 4. Uniqueness of Integrated Gradients